raml-org/raml-spec/versions/raml-10/raml-10.md

 |:----------|:----------|
 | version | The value of the root-level version node

 Any other URI template variables appearing in the baseUri MAY be described explicitly within a **baseUriParameters** node at the root of the API definition.
-The baseUriParameters node has the same semantics and therefor MUST follow the same structure as the [uriParameters](#template-uris-and-uri-parameters) node on a resource node, except that it specifies parameters in the base URI rather than the relative URI of a resource.
+The baseUriParameters node has the same semantics and therefore MUST follow the same structure as the [uriParameters](#template-uris-and-uri-parameters) node on a resource node, except that it specifies parameters in the base URI rather than the relative URI of a resource.

 The following example RAML API definition uses a [Template URI](#template-uri) as the base URI.